South Carolina woman charged after video shows child being slapped in the face, police say - NewsBreak

 TIMMONSVILLE, S.C.
 (WBTW) — A 33-year-old Timmonsville man is facing attempted murder and other charges after allegedly shooting another person in the face and stealing their pickup truck nearly a year ago.
 Anthony Wade Lamb was arrested Tuesday with the vehicle in North Carolina, according to the Florence County Sheriff’s Office.
 He has also been […]

 MARLBORO COUNTY, S.C.
-(WMBF) - Two men are in custody in connection to an overdose death in the Pee Dee, according to authorities.
-The Marlboro County Sheriff’s Office said 24-year-old Adam Keith Goff and 46-year-old Henry James Roller, both of McColl, were arrested Tuesday.
-Both arrests stem from a...
+(WBTW) — Two people were charged in connection with an overdose death in September in Marlboro County, according to the Marlboro County Coroner’s Office.
+Adam Keith Goff, 24, of McColl, and Harry James Roller, 46, of McColl, were both arrested Tuesday and charged with involuntary manslaughter, distribution of fentanyl and distribution of […]

 RELATED LOCAL CHANNELS